 Keep in mind soil temperature strongly affect slow release fertilizers.
 This can affect the amount of nutrients released at any given time.

-For this reason, consider amending slow release fertilizers with water-soluble or controlled-release fertilizers from time-to-time.
-It’s always a good idea to keep soil well amended with slow release organic compost and fertilizers.
+For this reason, consider amending slow-release fertilizers with water-soluble or controlled-release fertilizers from time-to-time.
+It’s always a good idea to keep soil amendment with slow release organic compost and fertilizers.